ccapdev1920T2/s11g10/README.md

             username: yoki                                  username: jhosemighuel
             password: a                                     password: a

 Once logged in, it will bring you to your profile where you can see all you posts.
 You will also see a header with buttons that allow you to search for posts, go back to your profile, go to the newsfeed, see your notifications, see your Saved and Followed posts, Edit profile and Log out.
+From this page, you can now explore the web app and interact with other users.

+## Web App - ADMIN
+To login as admin, enter the following credentials:

+            username: admin
+            password: admin

+This will log you in to the admin account.
+An admin account keeps track of the posts, users, reports, and announcements.
+As an admin, you can create and delete posts, view reports, and ban users.